 You're a semiweekly schedule depositor for a calendar year if the tax liability on Form 943, line 13, during your lookback period was more than \$50,000.
-Under the semiweekly deposit schedule, deposit Form 943 taxes for pavments made on Wednesday, Thursday, and/or Friday by the following Wednesday.
+Under the semiweekly deposit schedule, deposit Form 943 taxes for payments made on Wednesday, Thursday, and/or Friday by the following Wednesday.
 Deposit amounts accumulated for payments made on Saturday, Sunday, Monday, and/or Tuesday by the following Friday.
+See also Deposits Due on Business Days Only, later in this section.

-Semiweekly schedule depositors aren't required to deposit twice a week if their payments were in the same semiweekly period unless the \$100,000 Next-Day Deposit Rule (discussed later in this section) applies.
+Semiweekly schedule depositors aren't required to deposit twice a week if their payments were in the same semiweekly period unless the \$100,000 next-day deposit rule (discussed later in this section) applies.
 For example, if you made a payment on both Wednesday and Friday and incurred taxes of \$10,000 for each pay date, deposit the \$20,000 by the following Wednesday.
 If you made no additional payments on Saturday through Tuesday, no deposit is due on Friday.

-Semiweekly schedule depositors must complete Form 943-A, Agricultural Employer's Record of Federal Tax Liability, and submit it with Form 943.
+Semiweekly schedule depositors must complete Form 943-A, Agricultural Employer's Record of CAUTION Federal Tax Liability, and submit it with Form 943.